Abbots Ripton rail accident: The second collision

-The down Leeds express passed through Huntingdon at about 6.49 (at which time no message had been accepted from Abbots Ripton) and reached Stukeley at 6.52.
+The down Leeds express passed through Huntingdon at about 6:49pm (at which time no message had been accepted from Abbots Ripton) and reached Stukeley at 6:52pm.
 The signalman at Stukeley received the 'obstruction danger' message just seconds after the express had passed.
 The Abbots Ripton down distant signal was showing 'all clear' and the Leeds express approached it at full speed.

 I found a white light at the distant signal at Abbotts Ripton.
 After passing that signal post, I was alarmed by passing over two fog-signals which exploded; I at once shut off steam and told my mate to put on the tender break [sic].
 I was then going at 40 or 50 miles an hour.
 In another instant I met an engine on the up road giving sharp whistles, and saw a red lamp from it, which I took to mean that there was something out of the ordinary way.
 I reversed my engine, and reapplied my steam, and as soon as that was done the collision occurred Still travelling at some speed, the Leeds express ploughed through the tender and carriages blocking the line (this, rather than the first collision, is when most – if not all – of the deaths are thought to have occurred).

-The Abbots Ripton signalman had just started his 12-hour shift at 6 p.m.
+The Abbots Ripton signalman had just started his 12-hour shift at 6 pm.
 His colleague on the day shift returned to work on hearing of the first collision, arriving soon after the second collision.
 He took over the speaking telegraph, because whilst the duty signalman appeared to be doing his best to send the message he was confused at the time, and I felt I was more able to send the message than he.
 Messages seeking assistance were then sent to Huntingdon and Peterborough.